artagnon/clayoven/README.md

 ## [Appendix B] Details of the site-generation engine

-Content pages are sorted based on the committer-timestamp of the commit that first introduced the file, reverse-chronologically.
-Index pages are sorted alphabetically, but for `index`.
+`ContentPages` are sorted by `authdate`, reverse-chronologically, and `IndexPages` are sorted alphabetically, but for `index`, which comes first.

 ## [Appendix C] Tips

+- This document serves as an introduction, as is not an exhaustive list of features.
 - Check in the generated html to the site's repository, so that eyeballing `git diff` can serve as a testing mechanism.
+- Use suitable rewrite rules for your webserver to have URLs without the ugly `.html` at the end.
 - If you accidentally commit `.clay` files before running clayoven, running it afterward will do nothing, since it will see a clean git index; you'll need to run the aggressive version.
 This kind of situation doesn't occur in the first place, if you follow the [Workflow guidelines](/README.md#workflow-and-vscode-integration) outlined above.
-- Importing historical content is easy; a `git commit --date="#{historical_date}"` would give the post an appropriate authdate that will be respected in the sorting-order.
+- Importing historical content is easy; a `git commit --date="#{historical_date}"` would give the post an appropriate `authdate` that will be respected in the sorting-order.
+- For drafts, simply [hide](/README.md#configuration) a `drafts.index.clay`.
-- Don't bother attempting to optimize the Ruby; the major contributor to the runtime, by far, is `git log --follow`.
+- Don't bother attempting to optimize the Ruby; the biggest contributor to the runtime, by far, are the multiple shell-outs to `git log --follow`.

-## [Appendix D] Some planned features, and anti-features
+## [Appendix D] Planned features, and anti-features

 - A vscode extension for syntax highlighting, as an extension to the latex mode.
-- A linguist definition, if there are enough users.
+- A `linguist` definition, if there are enough users.
+- Anti: extending claytext in ways that would necessitate an ugly implementation.
-- Anti: attempting to avoid the git shell-outs using Rugged or some other bindings; the shell-out cost is balanced out by the simplicity.
+- Anti: attempting to shave the startup time using Rugged or some other bindings; the shell-out cost is balanced out by the simplicity.
-- Anti: attempting to automate the testing; a `git diff` is simple and sufficient.